raphaelmcobe/oop_hands_on_section/README.md

 The main goal of this hands on session is to build an atm machine simulator.
 You should download the [atm_simulator.py](atm_machine.py) module into your home dir.

-The project counts with a single file, a **python3** module that holds the classes for the ATM Machine itself and the Account class.
+The project counts with a single file, a **python3** module that holds the classes for the `ATMMachine` itself and the `Account` class.

 ## Assignments